estebanways/google-homepage/README.md

 This project helped me improve my skills in a variety of **programming languages** (HTML, CSS, Markdown) and **technologies** (Responsive Web Design, Browsers Developer Tools, Git and GitHub), among **others** (JavaScript, SSH, Graphic Design.)

-I hope you like my **Google homepage** since it is one of my greatest achievements.
+I hope you like my **Google homepage** since it is one of my greatest accomplishments.
 Thank you for visiting my profile.